Home » Programs and Courses » Ultrasound Program

 My favorite part of this program has been our clinical rotations.
 The opportunity to be in the field and work with actual patients has amplified my learning experience.

-Our director and instructors spend so much time with us, especially in the lab, ensuring we are as prepared as possible to enter this career.
+Our director and instructors spend a significant amount of time with us, especially in the lab, ensuring we are as well-prepared as possible to enter this career.

 Catalog and Addendum